chiraggivan/DE-food-delivery/README.md

 - **IAM**: Configured roles for Snowflake to access S3

 ### Architecture
 The architecture leverages Snowflake’s Snowpipe for automated data ingestion.
-An S3 bucket (`test.complete.food-delivery`) stores CSV files generated from the RDS to S3 pipeline.
+An S3 bucket (`food-delivery-prod-rds-s3`) stores CSV files generated from the RDS to S3 pipeline.
 An S3 event notification (using SQS) is triggered whenever a new file is added to the bucket.
-Snowpipe detects the event via the SQS queue and automatically ingests the new CSV files into Snowflake tables (e.g., `location`) using a predefined pipe (`rds_to_s3_snowpipe`).
-Snowflake accesses the S3 bucket through an external stage (`rds_to_s3_stage`) and a storage integration (`rds_to_s3_int`) with the appropriate IAM role (`SnowflakeToS3role`).
+Snowpipe detects the event via the SQS queue and automatically ingests the new CSV files into Snowflake tables (e.g., `location`) using a predefined pipe (`pipe_s3_to_location`).
+Snowflake accesses the S3 bucket through an external stage (`stg_s3_to_snowflake`) and a storage integration (`si_s3_to_snowflake`) with the appropriate IAM role (`SnowflakeToS3role`).

 ![Architecture Diagram](/resources/architecture-s3-to-snowflake.png)